 WELLNESS JEOPARDY (60 MINS)

-This program address topics including: Alcohol, Tobacco, Drugs, Sleep, Stress, Time Management, Sex, Bystander Intervention, Healthy Relationships and Consent.
+Description: This program address topics including: Alcohol, Tobacco, Drugs, Sleep, Stress, Time Management, Sex, Bystander Intervention, Healthy Relationships and Consent.
 This is a typical "jeopardy-style" game which enables students to get a broad understanding of general wellness topics and resources on campus.
 The group will split into two teams and compete for the highest number of points!